 Rental Yields: What Returns Can You Expect?

-Here is what drives rental demand:
+What drives rental demand:

-If you plan to buy property in Gibraltar as a rental investment, consider working with a local management company.
-For hands-off landlords, property management services in Gibraltar can handle tenant sourcing, maintenance and compliance, typically for 8 to 12 percent of rental income.
+Net yields after management fees, maintenance and insurance will naturally be lower than gross figures.
+If you plan to buy as a rental investment, consider working with a local management company.
+For hands-off landlords, property management services in Gibraltar typically handle tenant sourcing, maintenance and compliance for around 8 to 12 percent of rental income.

 Tax Advantages That Boost Your Bottom Line